derammo/derammo_godot_tools/rebuild/README.md

 ## Must patch SConstruct

-The patch to the Godot SCondstruct file must be applied first
+The patch to the Godot SConstruct file must be applied first

 ```
 cd ..\..\godot